eclipse/paho.mqtt.rust/README.md

 ![Crates.io](https://img.shields.io/crates/d/paho-mqtt)

-This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT Rust client library on memory-managed operating systems such as Linux/Posix, Mac, and Windows.
+The [Eclipse Paho](http://eclipse.org/paho) MQTT Rust client library on memory-managed operating systems such as Linux/Posix, Mac, and Windows.

 The Rust crate is a safe wrapper around the Paho C Library.